Evidence

 Palm PR still have £15,132 (reduced from £15,726 as I would never claim for work not completed) in outstanding invoices since September 2024 with no contact with myself since – despite various attempts at outreach by myself and my debt chasing teams.

 A formal Letter Before Action has been served, and Palm PR are on notice.
-On legal advice, I am awaiting the outcome of the criminal investigation involving their employee, Richard Nyande, before determining further civil and commercial claims that may arise from Palm PR’s conduct.
+On legal advice, I am awaiting the outcome of the criminal investigation involving their employee, Richard Nyande, greyzip Ltd continues to reserve its legal rights.

 13th March 2025